trywilco/wilco-docs/docs/building-your-quest/conditions/is-user-message-text-ready-to-continue.md

 ## Params

 No params required.
-The condition uses `userMessageText` which is part of the payload sent along with the trigger when user sends message to bot
+The condition uses `userMessageText` which is part of the payload sent along with the trigger when the user sends a message to the bot.

 ## Outputs